 They are also stricter on alimony since women are seeking it based on fraudulent grounds.
 By the way, those same fraudulent claims are to blame for the shift in attitudes regarding sex assaults and rape reports.

 A working woman is commonly used to indicate a woman who is financially self-sufficient.
 However, this is not always the case.
 Women occasionally work, but their earnings may be insufficient to meet the quality of life they enjoyed while married.

 The laws governing alimony have a special preference for quality of life during the marriage and look to retain it after divorce.
 So every other thing being equal, the courts will most likely order that the husband pays alimony to a working wife.

 The three main factors that determine alimony for working wives and how long the support should be paid are:

 – the standard of living of the marriage

 So, even though the woman works, if her earnings and worth cannot support the standard of living during the marriage, she will be awarded alimony.
 Also, if her husband’s net worth is much higher than hers, she will be awarded alimony to maintain the same standard of living as her husband.

 However, if her earnings or worth is capable of supporting the standard of living of the marriage on her own and there is no significant difference in the income of the wife and husband, the courts will take this into account while deciding alimony for the working wife.

 Almost nothing about divorce is influenced or established by whether the wife or the husband filed for the divorce.
 It also doesn’t matter who is to blame, with a few exceptions.

-So, the question of if a wife can get alimony if she initiated the divorce is mostly about enhancing their spouse’s ability to make a living after the divorce
+So not ,minding the divorce rate, the question of if a wife can get alimony if she initiated the divorce is mostly about enhancing their spouse’s ability to make a living after the divorce